DPigeon/COMP371-Project/README.md

 ### Library Required

-Some libraries are required to run this project properly:
+Some libraries are required to run this project properly (already installed):

 - FreeImage 3170
 - Glew 2.1.0